Add Metadata Tool: For When Your Media is Already in a Bucket

-Once enabled the Add Metadata tool will be shown in the right-hand sidebar.
+Once enabled the Add Metadata tool will be shown in the Tools tab.

 Running the Add Metadata Tool

-Before running the Add Metadata tool please ensure that the Storage Provider settings for Provider, Bucket, Path and Year/Month match the location of your bucket and the path of your existing media files in the bucket.
+Before running the Add Metadata tool please ensure that the settings seen in the Storage Settings panel for Storage Provider, Bucket, Add Prefix to Bucket Path and Add Year & Month to Bucket Path match the location of your bucket and the path of your existing media files in the bucket.

 If the site has been set up to use Object Versioning for normal offloads then that may be kept turned on, but the Add Metadata tool will ignore that setting.

 When the Add Metadata tool is run, any Media Library item that has not been offloaded will be analyzed and a new

 as3cf_items database table record will be created for it with